wp-plugins/nofollow-all-external-links/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 == Description ==

 No Follow all external links.
 The nofollow is added last thing before page load.
 This effects all code (theme and content).
-This is not visable in the page or psot editor because it doesn't take effect until the page actually renders.
+This is not visable in the page or post editor because it doesn't take effect until the page actually renders.

 *Added New Feature*

 If you do want to pass the link juice to a specific link add the CSS class "follow" example &lt;a href="http://riseofweb.com" class="follow"&gt;...
 If the link has the class "follow" the rel="nofollow" will not be added.

 Tell search engine crawlers to only crawl your website and pass no link juice to anyone else.
 Unless link has the class "follow".